coffee2code/remember-me-controls/readme.txt

 = Why am I being asked to log in again even though I've configured the plugin to remember me forever (or an otherwise long enough duration that hasn't been met yet)? =

 WordPress remembers who you are based on cookies stored in your web browser.
-If you use a different web browser, clear your cookies, use a browser on a different machine, or uninstall/reinstall (and possibly even just restarting) your browser then you will have to log in again since WordPress will not be able to locate the cookies needed to identify you.
+If you use a different web browser, clear your cookies, use a browser on a different machine, the site owner invalidates all existing login sessions, or you uninstall/reinstall (and possibly even just restart) your browser then you will have to log in again since WordPress will not be able to locate the cookies needed to identify you.

 = How can I set the session duration to less than an hour? =